memfault/interrupt/_drafts/ota-delta-updates.md

 topic](https://memfault.com/webinars/device-firmware-update-best-practices/).

-Since then, I've heard from some of you that they've run into roadblocks implementing firmware update on bandwidth-limited devices.
-Indeed devices connected over low bandwidth links like 900MHz wireless or LoRaWAN often struggle to download a full firmware image in any reasonable time span.
+Since then, I've heard from some of you that they've run into roadblocks implementing firmware updates on bandwidth-limited devices.
+Indeed devices connected over low bandwidth links like 900MHz wireless or LoRaWAN often struggle to download a full firmware image in any reasonable time.

-One solution in this case is to implement _delta updates_, a technique which allows devices to download only the bits and pieces they need rather than full system images.
+One solution is to implement _delta updates_, a technique that allows devices to download only the bits and pieces they need rather than full system images.

 <!-- excerpt start -->

-In this post, we introduce the concept of delta (i.e. partial) firmware updates, explain why you may want to implement them in your projects, and go through an implementation from top to bottom.
+In this post, we introduce the concept of delta (i.e. partial) firmware updates, explain why you may want to implement them in your projects and go through an example implementation from top to bottom.

 <!-- excerpt end -->